English land law: Leases and licences

-This preference for specific performance has been manifested generally in providing more "property-like" rights for licencees.
+This preference for specific performance has been manifested generally in providing more "property-like" rights for licensees.
 In Manchester Airport plc v Dutton, an airport company, with a licence on National Trust land, was held entitled to claim that trespassing protesters could be removed.
 Its contractual right was held to be better than the trespassers' right to remain.
 Then, in Errington v Wood, it was held that when a father gave contractual licence to his son and daughter in law to remain in a Newcastle upon Tyne home till they paid the mortgage, and that the house would become theirs when they did, this became irrevocable.
 It was also held in Binions v Evans that a constructive trust arose out of Mr and Mrs Binion promising the former owners of the Tredegar Estate that Mrs Evans could remain for life in her cottage.
 The Binions were bound by their promise, even though the promise was not to Mrs Evans.
 However, a later Court of Appeal in Ashburn Anstalt v Arnold denied that constructive trusts should easily be created or that promises to could become binding on successors in title.

 Since abolition of fair rent regulation by the Housing Act 1980, UK house prices periodically surged, taking an unaffordably high share of people's income.
 Real estate investment trusts, which get tax breaks for buying up residential property, fuel the surge.

 However, of more contemporary social significance is the lease.
 Leases are most usually created by a contract.
 For short leases, under three years, there is no requirement for writing, and under seven years, there is no requirement for registration.
-Longer leases, even if they do not fulfil formality and registration requirements will also arise in equity under the doctrine of anticipation, formulated in Walsh v Lonsdale.
-This means that the interest takes effect under a constructive trust, in turn leading to protection for actual occupants.
+Longer leases, even if they do not fulfil formality and registration requirements can also be recognised in equity.
+The interest can also take effect under a constructive trust, in turn leading to protection for actual occupants.
 Formally known under the Law of Property Act 1925 section 205(1)(xxvii) as a "term of years absolute", a lease divides property by time, and with a lease comes a measure of statutory protections for tenants.
 Under the old Rent Act 1977 and Landlord and Tenant Act 1954, these were much more significant, in particular providing controls on escalating rental prices and granting a right to not have a tenancy ended without a good justification (an equivalent to the right to unfair dismissal in UK labour law).
 This protection was seen as necessary because of the inequality of bargaining power that tenants have.